 Fig. 1.
-Steady flow regimes in the flow through an obstacle, with notation.
-The specific energy of the supercritical incoming flow, $H_u$ , is greater than the minimum specific energy required to pass the obstacle. a) supercritical smooth flow configuration with a jump far downstream from the obstacle, b) supercritical to subcritical transition upstream of the obstacle and critical conditions at the obstacle, and c) subcritical smooth flow configuration with a jump far upstream from the obstacle.
+Steady flow regimes in the flow through an obstacle; the specific energy of the supercritical incoming flow, H_u , is greater than the minimum specific energy required to pass the obstacle: (a) supercritical smooth flow configuration with a jump far downstream from the obstacle; (b) supercritical to subcritical transition upstream of the obstacle and critical conditions at the obstacle; (c) subcritical smooth flow configuration with a jump far upstream from the obstacle subcritical flow affects the flow through the obstacle, the onedimensional hydraulic approach is used, friction and bed slope are neglected, and hydrostatic pressure is assumed away from the obstacle.

 Fig. 2.
-Steady stable states in a 30 cm wide laboratory flume.
-Bottom slope is 0.02, raised bed hump is 2 cm high, flow rate is 15 l/s, from left to right.
-Upstream Froude number is $F_u \approx 4$ , downstream Froude number is $F_d \approx 0.4$ .
-Supercritical (a) and subcritical (b) smooth flow across the bed hump.
+Steady stable states in a 30 cm wide laboratory flume; bottom slope is 0.02, raised bed hump is 2 cm high, flow rate is 15 L/s; upstream Froude number is $F_u \cong 4$, downstream Froude number is $F_d \cong 0.4$: (a) supercritical; (b) subcritical smooth flow across the bed hump